Genève-Servette Hockey Club

-Genève-Servette Hockey Club, also known as Genève-Servette HC, (also called Servette or GSHC) is a professional ice hockey club based in Geneva, Switzerland and competing in the National League (NL), the top tier of the Swiss hockey league system.
-The team plays their home games at the Patinoire des Vernets, which has a seating capacity of 7,135.
+Genève-Servette Hockey Club, also known as Genève-Servette HC, (also called Servette or GSHC) is a professional ice hockey club based in Geneva, Switzerland.
+The team competes in the National League (NL), the highest league in Switzerland.
+The team plays its home games at the Patinoire des Vernets, which has a seating capacity of 7,135.

 The team is currently the oldest team in the NL, being founded in 1905.